The Mines of King Solomon (part 16)

 Shortly ago, I visited my parents' house and my school.
 Memories came back and I longed for the good old days.
 But these days are over.
 The kindergarten started and stopped again.
 Graduating meant saying goodbye and welcoming new life experiences.
 Some of these experiences were exciting, others rather painful and even scary.
 But whether good or bad, short or long, I have learned one thing: to stay on the path, because the changes involved are a natural part of our lives.

-The Bible places great value on being on the move.
-Therefore, it should not surprise us that a well-known saying addresses this subject: "Trust in the Lord with all your heart, and trust not in your understanding, but remember him in all your ways, and he will guide you rightly." " (Sayings 3,5-6)
+The Bible places great emphasis on being on the journey.
+Therefore, it should not surprise us that a well-known saying addresses this theme: “Trust in the Lord with all your heart, and lean not on your own understanding; in all your ways acknowledge him, and he will make straight your paths.”
+(Spr 3,5-6)

 "Trust in the Lord with all your heart," writes Solomon in verse 5, "and do not trust in your own understanding" and "in all your ways" remember him.
 Path means travel here.
 We all have our personal journeys, these are journeys on this great journey of life.
 Journeys that intersect with other people's journeys.
 Travel involves changing relationships and periods of sickness and health.
 Journeys begin and journeys end.